VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 ![plot window Id vs Vgs](https://user-images.githubusercontent.com/89193562/132675655-f779b9be-bcee-4d31-8a62-6204bc0bca40.JPG)

 Figure 12.
 The snap shot of output window for plot between Ids and Vds for short channel device without the sweep for vdd

+- In order to calculate the Threshold voltage, the linear part of the plot must be extended.
+Now, the x intercept of this extended plot gives the value of the threshold voltage of the device that is being simulated.

 ## **Part 2: CMOS voltage transfer characteristics (VTC)**